SkywalkerQi/2026PIR/README.md

 # 2026PIR

 This is the c++ implementation of SlimPIR (submitted to ICDE2027) using the Microsoft SEAL library~\cite{sealcrypto}.
 We performed our experiments server running Ubuntu 20.04.6, equipped with an Intel Xeon Gold CPU @ 2.10 GHz and 192 GB of RAM.
 All experiments are performed with single-threaded execution.

-# SlimPIR README

-`SlimPIR.cpp` is a single-file implementation of the SlimPIR/SmallPIR prototype.
-It benchmarks a keyword PIR design based on a Vacuum Filter layout and BFV/GBFV-style encrypted selectors.

 This README explains how to build the file, run it, and configure the main parameters, especially the database size and value size.

 ## Dependencies